jorgeeder/jorgeeder/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">, I'm Jorge Eder</h1>

-- 🔥 I'm a React Native Junior Developer Passionate about the best web and mobile development technologies.
+- 🔥 I'm a React Developer Passionate about the best web and mobile development technologies.
 I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, and React Native.
 I'm a student at Ignite at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.
 - 👀 I'm interested in developing my skills as a programmer.